JosephThorpe/nanopore/README.md

 Although anecdotal recommendations for the k-mer length range from lower than half of the read length up to 80% of read length, the parameter is difficult to determine in advance since it depends on coverage, read length, error rates and the sample properties (repeat regions, etc).
 Therefore, it is advisable to perform several assemblies using different values of k-mer length to decide a value.

 Spades automatically chooses a range of k-mer lengths to test and chooses the best one.
 The pipeline also performs reads correction, which aims to correct random errors in reads which will have a knock on effect on the k-mers used in the assembly.
-For time purposes we have selected a kmer of 55 insted of spades' automatic test of multiple.
+For time purposes we have selected a k-mer of 55 insted of spades' automatic test of multiple.

 Eventually, after spades finishes running there will be several files will be obtained in the directory the most important for our purposes are: